fgalliat/XtsTinyBasicPlus/README.md

 a fork of TinyBasic for Arduino by Xtase (fgalliat) @Nov 2016

+It actually uses 40KB of flash & 7K of RAM (statically allocated) so It **WILL NOT run on Arduino INO boards** ...

 (It's an early stage work, so it's dirty & not well documented)

 * added support for :